 Lena Choudhary, JD, MS, RN is an associate professor of nursing at Montgomery College.
 She has been teaching for over 8 years.
 Her content focus is on legal and ethical issues in nursing along with work site environments particularly lateral violence or bullying in the nursing profession.
 She has presented at numerous conferences and faculty and student forums on this topic.
 She has taught at the bachelor's and graduate level as well.
 Lena Choudhary’s specialty is in public health nursing, particularly vulnerable populations, domestic and international.
 Her experience with the Forage Center and the Atlantic Promise simulations for over 5 years is supported by her continued professional development in nursing simulation which has grown in use tremendously in the last 10 years.
-Here, she reflects on his experiences in conversation with Forage Center Administrative Specialist, Catherine Cousar.
+Here, she reflects on her experiences in conversation with Forage Center Administrative Specialist, Catherine Cousar.

 Q: You are an associate professor of nursing at Montgomery College and specialize in public health nursing, particularly vulnerable populations, domestic and international.
 How has your experience in nursing and public health influenced your work with the Forage Center?